Thousands of people take the plunge every year and transform their dusty, barely-used garages into beautiful living spaces.

 Typically, construction blueprints come from an architect, but they can also come from a “designer” or a “draftsperson.”
-The complexity of your project and the laws in your area will determine if you need a registered architect or you can get by, using an architectural designer or draftsperson.
+The complexity of your project and the laws in your area will determine if you need a registered architect or if you can get by using an architectural designer or draftsperson.
 Usually, a phone call to your local building department can answer this question for you.

 What’s the difference between an architect, a draftsperson, and a designer?

 Architectural designers, also called “designers’ usually work under registered architects before becoming registered themselves.
 They are not licensed.
-While they may be on the road to having a license and the skill set of an architect, they’re not yet licensed and are not legally able to “stamp” blueprints which may or may not be required for your particular project.
+While they may be on the road to having a license and the skill set of an architect, they’re not yet licensed and are not legally able to “stamp” blueprints that may or may not be required for your project.
 Yet another question to ask your local building department.

 A draftsperson is skilled at turning drawings into technical blueprints that can be used by a builder to create a pricing estimate for labor and materials of a construction project.